stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Arcana/index.md

 | 4th | Arcane Eye, Secret Chest |
 | 5th | Planar Binding, Teleportation Circle |

+### Arcane Abjuration I

+<div style="margin-top:-10px;"></div>

+#### **Prerequisite:** Channel Divinity<br>**Actions:** 2
+You can use your Channel Divinity to abjure otherworldly creatures.
+You present your holy symbol toward one celestial, elemental, fey, or fiend of your choice that is within 30 feet of you.
+Make a spellcasting attack vs the creature’s Wisdom defense, provided that the creature can see or hear you.
+If you hit, it is turned for 1 minute or until it takes any damage.

+A turned creature must spend its turns trying to move as far away from you as it can, and it can’t willingly end its move in a space within 30 feet of you.
+It also can’t take reactions.
+For its action, it can only use the Stride action or try to escape from an effect that prevents it from moving.
+If there’s nowhere to move, the creature can use the Dodge action.

+### Arcane Abjuration II

+<div style="margin-top:-10px;"></div>

+#### **Prerequisite:** Arcane Abjuration I and 3rd Level Spells<br>**Actions:** 2
+When a creature fails its saving throw against your Arcane Abjuration feature, the creature is banished for 1 minute (as in the *banishment* spell, no concentration required) if it isn’t on its plane of origin and its challenge rating is at or below your spellcasting attribute modifier.
 ## Talents

 | Talent | CP | Prerequisites |